 Night sky photography is one of the facets of photography that I really enjoy.
 The amazing dark skies in most of the Ozarks make it a very good location for shooting the night sky.

-I recently posted a photo of the Orion Nebula on social media.
+I recently posted a photo of the Orion Nebula on our social media pages.
 It was our most viewed photo on the Lost In The Ozarks social media platforms to date.
 There were also a lot of questions about my setup for getting the image in the comments.
 I used the same setup to capture the above image of the Pleiades Star Cluster.
 I decided to write an article to answer those questions and a few others that came up.
 I have added the photo of the Orion Nebula that I posted below.

 Misconceptions About Telescopes And Night Sky Photography

-First of all, you don’t necessarily need a telescope to shoot amazing photos of the night sky.
+First, you don’t necessarily need a telescope to shoot amazing photos of the night sky.
 You can do night sky photography with a camera and lens on a sturdy tripod and get great results.
 I do a lot of my night sky photography this way.
 However, those setups are mostly for shooting wide-field views of the sky because of the Earth’s rotation.

 The rotation of the Earth is what makes the stars appear to move across the sky nightly.
 This is what causes stars to streak and trail if you use a long exposure to shoot the sky.
-The more you zoom in the faster the stars appear to move, and the worse the star trails become.
-There isn’t enough room in this article to explain all the mechanics involved but you will quickly see it in action as you begin to get out and do night sky photography.
+The more you zoom in, the faster the stars appear to move, and the worse the star trails become.
+There isn’t enough room in this article to explain all the mechanics involved, but you will quickly see it in action as you begin to get out and do night sky photography.

-So to prevent the stars from streaking so you will get nice point stars you either have to use a fast enough shutter speed to capture the stars before they begin to show streaking, or you have to use an equatorial mount that moves your camera along with the stars to cancel out the motion.
+To prevent the stars from streaking so you will get nice point stars you either have to use a fast enough shutter speed to capture the stars before they begin to show streaking, or you have to use an equatorial mount that moves your camera along with the stars to cancel out the motion.
 Once again, this article isn’t about how equatorial mounts work, but how they are used to capture the types of images you see above.

 Another misconception about night sky photography and telescopes is that what you see in the images above is what you will see when observing through a telescope.
 This is most definitely not the case!
 Using magnifying eyepieces in your telescope will let you get a closer view of the moon, planets, and stars.
 The problem is that most deep-sky objects are too faint to make out much detail when you are observing.
 Below is one of the images straight out of the camera that was used to create the image of the Orion nebula above.
 It is one of the 46 images that were stacked to create the final image above.
-This is the view you would see if looking through a telescope with a wide-field eyepiece.

 I make this comparison so that you won’t have unreasonable expectations of what you will see through a good telescope.
 I’m not even going to touch on those $100 refractor telescopes you see sold in the big box stores.
-If you are even lucky enough to find an object in them it will be gone out of your field of view so fast you won’t be able to see anything.
+If you are even lucky enough to find an object in them, it will be gone out of your field of view so fast you won’t be able to see anything.

 Now that we have established some expectations about what you will see versus the amazing photos you see online and in the news, let’s explore how I get these images.